dzekelid/todos/_listings/dezrez/apitodoassignleadsforspecifiednegs-put-openapi.md

 x-collection-name: Dezrez
 x-complete: 0
 info:
-  title: Dezrez Assign InboundLead Todos to the owning Negotiators of the property.
+  title: Dezrez Assign InboundLead Todos to all the specified Negs using round-robin
+    assignement.
   version: 1.0.0
-  description: Assign inboundlead todos to the owning negotiators of the property..
+  description: Assign inboundlead todos to all the specified negs using round-robin
+    assignement..
 host: api.dezrez.com
 basePath: /
 schemes: